Nautical Science (BSc) (Level 7)

 Note 1: The programme is normally available only to Irish citizens and EU citizens who are ordinarily resident in Ireland.

-Note 2: Applicants must pass the approved medical fitness and eyesight tests as specified by the Maritime Safety Directorate of the Department of Transport, Tourism and Sport and are recommended to attend a career advisory session.
-Offer of a place on the course will be subject to passing the Medical and Eyesight Tests at the time of offer.
+Note 2: Applicants must pass the approved medical fitness and eyesight tests as specified by the Irish Maritime Administration of the Department of Transport, and are strongly advised to attend a career advisory session.
+Offer of a place on the course will be subject to passing the medical and eyesight tests at the time of offer.

 Note 3: Applicants, other than those indicated in Note 1, will need to be sponsored by an approved internationally trading shipping company, provide an IELTS score of 6.5, and also meet the medical and eyesight requirements for a sea going career.

-Note 4: Applicants should note that in order to qualify for an Officer of the Watch Certificate of Competency (CoC), the Department of Transport, Tourism and Sport has set additional criteria with respect to minimum pass marks, academic progression, and students with dyslexia.
+Note 4: Applicants should note that in order to qualify for an Officer of the Watch Certificate of Competency (CoC), the Department of Transport has set additional criteria with respect to minimum pass marks, academic progression, and students with dyslexia.
 Download Marine Notice No. 65 of 2013.

 Leaving Cert Subjects: